ghostbsd/.github/profile/README.md

 **Note:** IRC is bridged with Element which is also bridged with Telegram, so users from any of these platform can chat together.

+### Need report a issue or request a new feature?
 :bug: Report bug [here](https://github.com/ghostbsd/ghostbsd-src/issues/new?assignees=&labels=bug&template=bug_report.yaml&title=%5BBug%5D%3A+)

 :sparkles: Request new feature at [here](https://github.com/ghostbsd/ghostbsd-src/issues/new?assignees=&labels=feature&template=feature_request.yaml&title=%5BFeature%5D%3A+)

+Before reporting an issue, or requesting a feature make sure your issue or feature does not exist in [Development Manager](https://github.com/orgs/ghostbsd/projects/4/views/1)